-Accounting

-Business

-Education

-Media Production (for all wanting a broadcast emphasis)
+Accounting Business Education Media Production (for all wanting a broadcast emphasis) Physical Science Political Science

-Physical Science

-\Students with primary interest in broadcast and web choose these classes.
+Students with primary interest in broadcast and web choose these classes.
+Students with primary interest in print and web choose these classes.

 UNIVERSITY CORE CURRICULUM: B.S. - 55 HOURS - COURSES MAY NOT BE REPEATED WITHIN CORE